Course Title: Radiation Therapy 3A

 On successful completion of this course you should be able to:

-- Describe and explain the principles and practices of radiation therapy clinical management as they relate to a range of sites and patient cases.
+- Describe and explain the principles and practices of radiation therapy patient care to a progressing level.

-- Identify the side effects and psychosocial considerations of treatment for different treatment sites and describe and explain the management of these.
+- Describe and explain the side effects and psychosocial issues of treatment for different treatment sites and appropriate management to a progressing level.

-- Demonstrate practical knowledge of radiobiology and evaluate the impact on radiotherapy treatment decisions and patient outcomes.
+- Demonstrate practical knowledge of radiobiology and evaluate the impact on radiotherapy treatment decisions and patient outcomes to an appropriate level.

 Overview of Learning Activities